alfonsof/azure-python-examples/azurefunctionblobcopy/README.md

   To stop debugging, use Ctrl-C in the terminal.

-* Deploy the function to Azure
+* Deploy the Azure Function to Azure.

   The deploy process to Azure Functions uses account credentials from the Azure CLI.
 Log in with the Azure CLI before continuing.